 Since German surgeon, Dr. Gustav Neuber reported for the first time on fat transfer on human in the surgery literature in 1893, it took a century for the medical community to accept the concept of fat transfer.
 Now it is widely accepted that fat is the natural filler for the cosmetic augmentation, and it is commonly used today for the hand and facial rejuvenation and breast or buttock augmentation.
-Clinical research on liposuction, adipose stem cell and fat grafting techniques continues, and progress is being made to better understand the benefits and risks of the procedures.
+Clinical research on liposuction and fat grafting techniques continues, and progress is being made to better understand the benefits and risks of the procedures.

 Autologous fat transfer involves gently removing fat from body regions with localized fat deposits.
 Under local anesthesia, fat tissue cells are liquefied with liposuction technologies.
 Once the fat has been dissolved, it is harvested through a gentle suction process.
 The harvested fat is then injected into the areas that need to be augmented.